27 Jul 2017News

 Refugee musician Sinan Bayood played the oud during session breaks, and catering was provided by Onsam Catering, a business supported by SSI’s IgniteAbility Small Business Start-ups, which facilitates business creation for people with disability.

-The event saw people with disabilities from the Iraqi community facilitate drawing, flower making and etching workshops.
+The event saw people with disabilities from the Iraqi community facilitate drawing, flower-making and etching workshops.

-A panel discussion run by the workshop facilitators provided an insight into the individual and collective benefits of making cultural events accessible and inclusive for all in the Iraqi community.
+A panel discussion run by the workshop facilitators provided insight into the individual and collective benefits of making cultural events accessible and inclusive for all in the Iraqi community.

 SSI’s Arts and Culture representative Joseph Quilter, Ability Linker Zaidoon Abdul Rassak and Disability Inclusion Officer Javier Ortiz joined the panel and discussed how art could be used as a vehicle for creating a more inclusive society and as a powerful tool for social cohesion.